Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 @section occt_de_wrapper_4 Transfer CAD file

-To transfer from CAD file to OCC or from OCC to XCAF file it is necessary to use configured DE_Wrapper object.
+To transfer from CAD file to OCC or from OCC to CAD file it is necessary to use configured DE_Wrapper object.
 It can be local, one-time or global.
 Global configuration of DE_Wrapper propagates to all nodes via transfer.
 There are two options to transfer: using OCC shape or XCAF document.
 It is possible to work only with real path to/from the file.
-Streaming is not supported (in process).
+Streaming is not supported (in progress).

 Format of input/output file is automatically determined by extension or content.